 - Combine Elote Sauce – Combine yogurt, mayonnaise, cheese, juice of one lime, zest of one lime, and cayenne pepper.
 Stir to mix.

-- Roast Chickpeas – Add chickpeas to a sheet pan, pour olive over beans, and combine.
+- Roast Chickpeas – Add chickpeas to a sheet pan, pour olive oil over beans, and combine.
 Sprinkle with paprika—place in preheated oven and roast for 15 minutes.
 Transfer roasted chickpeas to a serving bowl.
 Add the remaining lime juice, zest, and jalapenos to the chickpeas.

 - Cook corn – Heat 2 teaspoons olive oil in a large skillet (cast iron or nonstick) on medium-high.
 A cast iron skillet can handle more heat.
 Most nonstick pans should not use high heat.
 Add frozen corn and heat until cooked, about 4 – 5 minutes.
 Frozen corn does not char very well.
-Roasted corn is very convenient and the preferred ingredient.*
+Frozen roasted corn is very convenient and the preferred ingredient.*

-- Make the Bowls – Divide quinoa amount into four bowls; top each bowl with chickpea mixture and corn.
+- Make the Bowls – Divide the quinoa amount into four bowls; top each bowl with chickpea mixture and corn.
 Drizzle with Elote sauce, and garnish with radishes, cilantro, and pepita seeds.
 Sprinkle with cayenne pepper and salt and pepper.
 Olé!